Radical Republicans

 The Radical Republicans were a political faction within the Republican Party originating from the party's founding in 1854—some six years before the Civil War—until the Compromise of 1877, which effectively ended Reconstruction.
-They called themselves "Radicals" because of their goal of immediate, complete, and permanent eradication of slavery in the United States.
-The Radical faction also included strong currents of nativism, anti-Catholicism, and support for the prohibition of alcoholic beverages.
-These policy goals and the rhetoric in their favor often made it extremely difficult for the Republican Party as a whole to avoid alienating large numbers of American voters of Irish Catholic, German, and other White ethnic backgrounds.
-In fact, even German-American Freethinkers and Forty-Eighters who, like Hermann Raster, otherwise sympathized with the Radical Republicans' aims, fought them tooth and nail over prohibition.
-They later became known as "Stalwarts".
+They called themselves "Radicals" because of their determinations to facilitate the rapid, complete, and permanent eradication of slavery in the United States through constitutional means, without resorting to a direct legislative or executive assault on the institution in established slave states.